Ultimate Guide to Recycling in Your Home

 Once you’ve established when the curbside pick up arrives or what your local recycling facility will accept, it’s time to make your home system convenient and sustainable so you remain consistent.
 Learn more on how to best set up your home with these tips:

 - Label your bins: To make sure that everyone in your home is separating materials correctly, label your bins for paper, plastic, glass and metal.
+Using something like a label maker can make labels that stand out and last.

 - Keep it organized: Avoid overflow by breaking down your materials and making sure to always move it to the curb on the day of pickup.